 - Training contract deadline, 2021 start: 28 June 2019

 - Holiday entitlement: 25 days

 - GDL fees: No

 McDermott Will & Emery’s London office, founded in 1998, brings a full-service legal practice to Europe and complements our capabilities in France, Germany, Italy and Belgium.
-The London offices is part of an extensive 19 office international network that provides a unique platform from which McDermott offers legal advice to local and international organisations.
+The London office is part of an extensive 20 office international network that provides a unique platform from which McDermott offers legal advice to local and international organisations.

-The London office represents a wide range of clients, including large publicly and privately held commercial, industrial and financial corporations, small and medium-sized businesses, trustees, and high-net-worth individuals and families.
-The firm has around 45 lawyers at present in London, most of whom are English-qualified.
+The London office represents a wide range of clients, including large commercial, industrial and financial corporations, small and medium-sized businesses, trustees, and high-net-worth individuals and families.
+The firm has around 60 lawyers at present in London, most of whom are English-qualified.

 Main areas of work

 The primary focus is to provide a practical foundation for your career with the firm.
 You will experience four seats over the two-year period and a deliberately small number of trainees means that the firm is able to provide a degree of flexibility in tailoring seats to the individual.
 Trainees get regular support and feedback.